 The Sampling Person shall cause a representative Coal sample to be taken using a mechanical sampler at the time of loading each shipment of coal at the Delivery Point.
 Samples shall be taken on an “as-received” basis, in accordance with ASTM or ISO standards, as applicable.
 Each party, with prior notice to the Sampling Person and at such Party’s expense, shall have the right to observe such coal sampling procedures for any shipment.

 Each sample shall be divided into three parts and placed in separate airtight containers.
-One part of each sample will be analyzed as directed by the Sampling Person; one part shall be retained by the Sampling Person for a period of 60 Days (if Seller is not the Sampling Person) or shipped as Seller directs; one part shall be retained by the Sampling Person for a period of 60 Days (if Buyer is not the Sampling Person) or shipped as Buyer directs; and one part shall be retained by the Sampling Person for a period of 60 Days.
+One part of each sample will be analyzed as directed by the Sampling Person; one part shall be retained by the Sampling Person for a period of 60 calendar days (if Seller is not the Sampling Person) or shipped as Seller directs; one part shall be retained by the Sampling Person for a period of 60 calendar days (if Buyer is not the Sampling Person) or shipped as Buyer directs; and one part shall be retained by the Sampling Person for a period of 60 days.

 The Sampling Person shall perform or shall cause to be performed an analysis of each sample to determine the quality characteristics of the Coal set forth in the Confirmation.
 All analysis shall be preformed in accordance with applicable ASTM standards.
 The Sampling Person shall report the results of the analysis to the parties by telephone, fax or other electronic means as soon as available, but in any event within 48 hours of the loading of each shipment (72 hours if a shipment occurs on a holiday).
 Buyer shall notify Seller by telephone or fax of its acceptance or rejection of each shipment within two days of Buyer’s receipt of the analysis.